ArmanFazylov/keyboard_to_english/README.md

-# keyboard_to_english
+# lockscreen_layout_switcher
-Ubuntu: Following script changes keyboard input language to English after locking screen by pressing CMD + L.
+Ubuntu 16.04 and 18.04: The included script (`lockscreen_lang_switcher.sh`) switches the keyboard layout to the first layout (or the specified layout) when the system is unlocked.

 ### Installation instructions: